-Autoclaves are used in two rooms in Sheen Biology and one is used in GMSL.
-These devices are used to sterilize materials.
+Autoclaves are used in many areas to sterilize materials.
 Due to the high heat and pressure created in autoclaves during operation, proper loading, use, and unloading procedures must be followed to prevent burns and other accidents.
 Burns can result from physical contact with the structure of the autoclave and steam burns can occur from contact with steam leaving the apparatus.
 Explosive breakage of glass vessels during opening and unloading as a result of temperature stresses can lead to mechanical injury, cuts, and burns.
 Burns can also result from careless handling of vessels containing hot liquids.

-- Report all malfunctions to Jennifer Gilkey, Biology Stockroom Supervisor and conspicuously tag the equipment as "Out-of-Service." - Do not use an autoclave unless you have received specific operation instructions or are working under the direct supervision of an experienced autoclave worker. - Read and follow the recommendations made by the manufacturer in the owner's manual. - Firmly lock autoclave doors prior to starting the run to prevent sudden release of high-pressure steam. - When loading an autoclave, remember to loosen the caps of screwtopped vessels and bag closures. - Do not stack containers. - Do not overload the autoclave. - Do not overpack autoclave bags. - Do not autoclave volatile chemicals. - Avoid contact of hands, arms, and face with the walls of the autoclave or the emerging steam. - Report any malfunction of the apparatus, particularly if the steam valve fails to operate normally to Jennifer Gilkey (8442) or Fawn Crotty (8447). - Check autoclave operation periodically during the duration of a run. - Do not use the pressure relief override valve to quickly achieve standard pressure so that the autoclave can be opened sooner.
-Sudden pressure
+- Report all malfunctions to your supervisor and conspicuously tag the equipment as "Out-of-Service." - Do not use an autoclave unless you have received specific operation instructions or are working under the direct supervision of an experienced autoclave worker. - Read and follow the recommendations made by the manufacturer in the owner's manual. - Firmly lock autoclave doors prior to starting the run to prevent sudden release of high-pressure steam. - When loading an autoclave, remember to loosen the caps of screwtopped vessels and bag closures. - Do not stack containers. - Do not overload the autoclave. - Do not overpack autoclave bags. - · Do not autoclave volatile chemicals. - Avoid contact of hands, arms, and face with the walls of the autoclave or the emerging steam. - Report any malfunction of the apparatus, particularly if the steam valve fails to operate normally to Jennifer Gilkey or Fawn Crotty. - Check autoclave operation periodically during the duration of a run. - Do not use the pressure relief override valve to quickly achieve standard pressure so that the autoclave can be opened sooner.
+Sudden pressure changes can cause bottles to burst and or plugs to be ejected from flasks.

-- changes can cause bottles to burst and or plugs to be ejected from flasks.
-If the pressure is not being released without using the override valve (pressure), contact Jennifer Gilkey x8442 for assistance. - Most accidents occur during the final operations of opening and unloading the autoclave.
+- If the pressure is not being released without using the override valve (pressure), contact Jennifer Gilkey x8442 for assistance. - Most accidents occur during the final operations of opening and unloading the autoclave.
 When the pressure gauge reaches zero, wait one to two minutes before opening the autoclave.
 It is dangerous to begin opening the autoclave before the pressure gauge registers zero. - Wear insulated gloves or mitts when unloading materials.

-There is a drawer of orange mitts next to the sink in SHB 100.
+There is a drawer of orange mitts next to the sink in SheenB 100.